 Once in Nashville, Joseph jumped between bartending jobs while raising the funds needed to record his first studio album.
 His debut release, All in Time (2014), was the product of many late night studio sessions.
 The project introduced Joseph as a sonically-rich, melodically savvy musician who pays subtle homage to times past in his songwriting, and yet remains utterly in touch with the nuances of contemporary folk.
 After the release, Joseph set off on a national tour.
 His touring continued for the next several years as he continued to work intermittently as a server in restaurants during his pitstops back home.

-If was during this time that Joseph navigated another life pivot: his struggle to understand his own sexuality.
+It was during this time that Joseph navigated another life pivot: his struggle to understand his own sexuality.
 Torn between rights and wrongs, the faith he was raised with, and the heaviness of this realization, Joseph spiraled.
 Unfulfilled and feeling astray on his musical and life paths alike, he decided to stop performing and creating music for the next several years to come.
 “I kept feeling like I was drowning and failing, and I didn’t know how to get out of that hole,” explains Joesph.
 “It was like everything I had planned, had dreamed, and had thought was important for being a ‘good’ human being was turned upside down.”

-After a three year musical hiatus and a lifetime of soul searching, Joseph returned to his musical roots with a stronger sense of self and gender identity.
+After a three year musical hiatus and a lifetime of soul searching, Joseph returned to his musical roots with a stronger sense of self-identity within the queer community.
 A reflection of authenticity and the freedom that comes with it, his forthcoming album, Keeping Me Sane, is a reflection on life, love and the never-ending search for self.
 It’s the product of navigating relationships, embracing sexuality, and learning acceptance — an illumination of the human condition that leaves us hopeful for more.
 As Joseph says, “This music is about feeling acceptance, regardless of your walk of life, and knowing that everything will be okay.
 The process of creating this album was just that for me.”
 The result is collection of songs that embrace every inch of life, and capture Joseph’s realizations along the way.
 “I don’t have it all figured out in any sense, but I’ve stayed true to myself and am ready for what comes next.”
 Keeping Me Sane reminds us all to embrace the freedom in letting go.

 His initial album release plans dismantled due to COVID-19, Joseph will return to touring in 2021.
 For now, he continues to create music while restoring antiques in his Nashville home.